Liberty Hill ISD Prop A

 • 100% Disabled Veteran Exemption

-• Disabled Person Exemption
+• Disabled Persons Exemption

 To learn more about homestead exemption in Williamson County, visit their exemption webpage.